aroberge/friendly-traceback-docs/docs/html/_sources/pyrepl.rst.txt

 The name of the "file" is ``<friendly-console:N>`` where ``N`` is a different integer for each "file".

-Notice how the traceback shown by Friendly-traceback includes the lines of code that caused the problem.
-To find the cause of the problems that gave rise to a traceback, Friendly-traceback needs to have this information.
-For this reason, Friendly-traceback cannot be "installed" in a standard Python interpreter.
+Notice how the traceback shown by Friendly includes the lines of code that caused the problem.
+To find the cause of the problems that gave rise to a traceback, Friendly needs to have this information.
+For this reason, Friendly cannot be "installed" in a standard Python interpreter.
 I can however start a console using the following::

-    from friendly_traceback import start_console
+    from friendly import start_console
     start_console(use_rich=True)